YunoJuno-Hiring/candidate-test-e12cb576/README.md

 You'll have the best head start if you read this file in its entirety, but please do get in touch if you have outstanding queries that are not answered - this test is meant to resemble everyday development as much as it can given the constraints.

 This repo is in no way connected to our current workings at YunoJuno, and exists solely for the team to assess your technical understanding of front-end technologies, and how to use them.

 ## 👋 Introduction

 The app was prepared using `react-create-app`.
 You can run the app using `npm start` or `yarn start`, which will compile the JS and start a local server.

-`yarn watch-css` will compile and watch `App.module.scss`, although if you prefer you can ignore the SASS file and directly edit `App.module.css`.
-Be aware that running any of the CSS build tasks will overwrite `App.module.css` though, so you may wish to delete the SASS file if you don't intend to use it.
+`yarn watch-css` will compile and watch any SCSS files.

 If you require more info, please refer to the `react-create-app` docs @ https://github.com/facebook/create-react-app.

 `react-create-app` supports ES6 syntax.

 You are free to use whatever third party libraries or plugins you want, if you feel it is necessary.